avikrao/duo-extension/README.md

 # duo-extension
-Browser extension for generating HOTP passcodes for Duo Security OAuthentication.
+Browser extension for generating HOTP passcodes for Duo Security multi-factor authentication.

 Compatible with Firefox and Chromium-based browsers (Chrome, Edge, etc.)

 # Setup
-1. Once you've installed the extension, navigate to your Duo OAuthentication portal/page.
+1. Once you've installed the extension, sign in to your service and navigate to your Duo multi-factor authentication portal/page.

 ![enter image description here](https://i.imgur.com/ZOILCzR.png)